AirTag 1 vs AirTag 2 (2026): Every Difference Compared

 The 85dB speaker means warehouse workers and field crews can actually locate tagged items with Play Sound.
 At 66dB, the original was nearly useless for audio-based finding in noisy work environments.

-The 60m Precision Finding range means you can narrow down an AirTag's location from 200 feet away instead of 50 feet.
+The longer Precision Finding range means you can start narrowing down an AirTag from roughly 80 to 100 feet in the open instead of 50 feet.
 On a construction site, in a parking lot full of trailers, or across a warehouse floor, that's the difference between walking directly to the item and wandering around waiting for a signal.